serkankartal/MLP-3D-PlantSeg/README.md

 ## Data Acquisition

-The presented data were generated using a commercially available PlantEye technology (F600), combining 3D scanning with multispectral imaging ([Phenospex PlantEye F600](https://phenospex.com/products/plant-phenotyping/planteye-f600-multispectral-3d-scanner-for-plants/)).
+The presented data were generated using a commercially available PlantEye technology (F600), which is a unique plant phenotyping sensor that combines a 3D scanner with multispectral imaging ([PlantEye F600 multispectral 3D scanner for plants - PHENOSPEX](https://phenospex.com/products/plant-phenotyping/planteye-f600-multispectral-3d-scanner-for-plants/)).
+The provided data comes from three regular experimentations in 2022 and 2023 at the ICRISAT field (located in Hyderabad, India).
+Please see the published paper for details.

 ---

-## Raw Data Preprocessing

-The dataset includes a preprocessing code that performs:

-1. **Rotation** to align point clouds.
-2. **Merging** the two scanner outputs into one file.
-3. **Voxelization** to adjust resolution.
-4. **Soil Segmentation** using AI-based algorithms.

----

 ## Data Annotation

-Annotations were created using the Segments.ai platform under an academic license for the following plant organs:
+The data were annotated using the online platform Segments.ai (https://segments.ai) under an academic license.
+Annotations are provided for the following plant organs:

-- Embryonic leaf
+*   Embryonic leaf
-- Leaf
+*   Leaf
-- Petiole
+*   Petiole
-- Stem
+*   Stem
-- Plant
+*   Plant

----
+The Plant class was added for the plants that are, e.g., distorted by wind and do not allow humans to distinguish the plant organs.

 ## Data Format

-- Raw point clouds in **.PLY format** [(Details)](https://paulbourke.net/dataformats/ply/)
+* Raw data are proviuded in **.PLY format**; see https://paulbourke.net/dataformats/ply/ for details.
-- Annotated point clouds in **.PCD format** [(Details)](https://pcl.readthedocs.io/projects/tutorials/en/latest/pcd_file_format.html)
+* Annotated point clouds are provided in **.PCD format**; see https://pcl.readthedocs.io/projects/tutorials/en/latest/pcd_file_format.html for details.
-- Annotations:
+* Annotations:
-  - KITTI format cuboids
-  - Segments.ai segmentation format
+  * Generated cuboids are using KITTI format; see https://github.com/dtczhl/dtc-KITTI-For-Beginners/blob/master/README.md for details.
+  * Segmentation annotations are in the original format from the Segments.ai platform, see `Segments-ai annotation format.md`.

 ---